kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/07-closing-your-account/articles/01-my-account-was-deactivated/content.md

+# Closing your account
-# My account was deactivated
+## My account was deactivated
 There are a number of reasons why we might need to close your Wise account.

 We can’t tell you the specific reason why we closed your account — it’s because of how we’re regulated.
 And Customer Support doesn’t have the ability to view the reasons why.